IgorTodorovskiIBM/blog/_posts/2025-07-11-speed-up-with-ccache.md

 * `real    4m2.766s` (approximately **243 seconds**)
 * The zopen build framework reported: `VERBOSE: build completed in 12 seconds.`

-The results were great!
+The results were excellent!
 The total time dropped from **8m43s** to **4m2s**.
-That's a **54% reduction (more than 2x faster)** in the total time I had to wait!
+That's a **54% reduction (more than 2x faster)** in the total time I had to wait.

-The framework's build timer tells an better story: the core build phase, which was **237 seconds** in the baseline, dropped to just **12 seconds** - a reduction of **95%**!
-This shows that with a warm cache, the time-consuming compilation step was almost entirely eliminated, leaving only the much faster linking step within the build phase.
-While the configure and install phases took a similar amount of time in each run, the massive speedup in the build phase is what drove this incredible overall improvement.
+The framework's build timer tells a better story: the core build phase, which was **237 seconds** in the baseline, dropped to just **12 seconds**—a reduction of **95%**!
+This shows that with a warm cache, the time-consuming compilation step was almost entirely eliminated, leaving only the much faster linking step in the build phase.
+While the configure and install phases took a similar amount of time in each run, the massive speedup in the build phase drove this incredible overall improvement.

 ### Managing and Monitoring Your Cache

-Using `ccache` is great, but knowing how to manage is also critical.
+Using `ccache` is great, but knowing how to manage it is also critical.

 * **Checking Statistics:** To see how effective `ccache` is, use the `-s` flag.
 It provides a human-readable summary of cache hits, misses, cache size, and more.
     ```bash